thefrontside/frontside.com/src/blog/2023-04-27-deno-is-the-easiest-way-to-author-npm-packages.md

-We have a ton of NPM packages [already][graphgen] [developed][effection] that [we][interactors] and [our clients][ldap-simulator] critically [rely on][auth0-simulator] [include links].
+We have a ton of NPM packages [already][graphgen] [developed][effection] that [we][interactors] and [our clients][ldap-simulator] critically [rely on][auth0-simulator].
 Moving forward we want all of our new packages to be available to all JavaScript developers, not just those that happen to run their programs on Deno.
 And finally there is our work with [Backstage][backstage], which comprises the lion’s share of our business.
 It runs on Node and will do so for years to come.
 In a
 nutshell: we have been and are going to continue to be deeply